 Many modern cameras are not only capable of taking still images, but can also record movies.
 The GX9 indeed provides for movie recording, while the X1D II does not.
 The highest resolution format that the GX9 can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the X1D II offers a substantially higher resolution than the one in the GX9 (3690k vs 2760k dots).
 The table below summarizes some of the other core capabilities of the Hasselblad X1D II and Panasonic GX9 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the GX9 and the X1D II is in-body image stabilization (IBIS).
-The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the X1D II has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the X1D II offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Hasselblad X1D II and the Panasonic GX9 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.